Isotonix® Activated B Complex

 Why are B vitamins so important in the aging process?

 B vitamins are important and necessary for numerous metabolic processes within the body.
-As people age, the ability to absorb vitamins decreases and reduced levels of these vitamins have been associated with impaired cognitive performance.
-The US RDA's Human Nutrition Center on Aging claims vitamin B12 is the most important nutrient negatively affected by aging.
-Since vitamin B12 plays a critical role in promoting normal energy production and nervous system function, aging individuals need to make sure they are getting enough vitamin B12 on a daily basis.*
+As people age, the ability to absorb vitamins decreases and reduced levels of these vitamins have been associated with impaired cognitive performance, including vitamin B12.
+B12 plays a critical role in promoting normal energy production and nervous system function.*

 Is it toxic to take too much vitamin B12?